willbushie/reverse-incremental-backups/docs/Writing_Profiles.md

-# Writing Preferences
+# Writing Profiles

-The `preferences.txt` is central to setting up and conducting backups.
+The `profiles.txt` is central to setting up and conducting different/separate backups.
 Without it, the program would not function.

-The preferences file should be stored in the base directory of the application.
+The profile file should be listed in the preferences file.

 ## Comments

-Comments are allowed in the preferences file.
+Comments are allowed in the profile file.

 ```
 # Any line that begins with a '#' will be ignored